 Credit spreads, which at times can be highly volatile and react to various macroeconomic events or conditions, measure the additional yield demanded on securities by the market based on their perceived credit risk/credit quality relative to a specific benchmark.
 Fixed rate securities are valued based on a market credit spread above the rate payable on fixed rate U.S. Treasuries of like maturity.
 Floating rate securities are generally valued based on a market credit spread over Secured Overnight Funding Rate (or SOFR) or another benchmark lending rate.
 Excessive supply of these securities combined with reduced demand for them from investors will generally cause the market to require a higher yield on these securities, resulting in the use of a higher, or "wider," spread over the benchmark rate to value such securities.
-Under such conditions, the value of urm MBS portfolio would tend to decline.
+Under such conditions, the value of our MBS portfolio would tend to decline.
 Conversely, if the spread used to value such securities were to decrease, or "tighten," the value of MBS would tend to increase.
 In addition, MBS valuations are subject to other financial risks, including mortgage basis spread risk.
-In periods of market volatility, changes in credit spreads and mortgage basis may result in changes in the value of MBS not being equally offset by changes in the value of derivative contracts used to manage portfolio valuation risks arising due to changes in interest rates.
-Such changes in the market value of our investments may affect our net equity, net income or cash flow directly through their impact on portfolio unrealized gains or losses, and therefore our ability to realize gains on such investments, or indirectly through their impact on our ability to borrow and access capital.
+In periods of market volatility, changes in credit spreads and mortgage basis may result in changes in the value of MBS not being equally offset by changes in the value of our investments may affect our net equity, net income or cash flow directly through their impact on portfolio unrealized gains or losses, and therefore our ability to realize gains on such investments, or indirectly through their impact on our ability to borrow and access capital.
 This risk may be more pronounced during times of market volatility and negative economic conditions.